lsblakk/pystar/docs/webapp.rst

 These files are:

-* README.mediawiki: Many projects come with ''README'' files that, well, you should read.
-This one does, too.
-* public/: This directory contains files the instructors put together so you can easily deploy your web app to Alwaysdata.com.
 * __init__.py: An empty file that tells Python that this directory should be considered a Python module.
-Because of the __init__.py file, you can use ''import'' to ''import workshop_mysite''.
+Because of the __init__.py file, you can use ''import'' to ''import myproject''.
 * manage.py: A command-line utility that lets you interact with this Django project in various ways.
 You can read all the details about manage.py in django-admin.py and manage.py.
 * settings.py: Settings/configuration for this Django project.
 Django settings will tell you all about how settings work.
 * urls.py: The URL declarations for this Django project; a "table of contents" of your Django-powered site.
 You can read more about URLs in URL dispatcher.